MorcousWael/Boostrap-Responsive-Project-net-cafe/README.md

 # Boostrap-Responsive-Project-net-cafe
-This is a project Realted to GDSC Google Development Students CLub where we were asked to make a fully responsive Net Cafe Website and i choose to do it using Bootstrap to learn more about it.
+This is a project Realted to GDSC Google Developer Student Club where we were asked to make a fully responsive Net Cafe Website and i choose to do it using Bootstrap to learn more about it.
 ## Sample Screenshots from the website
 ### Home Page